Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics

-\mail{vittorio@mpe.mpg.de} \abstract {} { We examine the X-ray, optical, and radio properties for the members clusters of a new supercluster discovered during the SRG/eROSITA Performance Verification phase. } { We analyze the 140~deg$^2$ eROSITA Final Equatorial Depth Survey (eFEDS) field, observed during the Performance Verification phase to a nominal depth of about 2.3~ks.
+\mail{vittorio@mpe.mpg.de} \abstract {} { We examine the X-ray, optical, and radio properties of the member clusters of a new supercluster discovered during the SRG/eROSITA Performance Verification phase. } { We analyzed the 140~deg$^2$ eROSITA Final Equatorial Depth Survey (eFEDS) field observed during the Performance Verification phase to a nominal depth of about 2.3~ks.
 In this field, we detect a previously unknown supercluster consisting of a chain of eight galaxy clusters at $z \sim$ 0.36.
-The redshifts of these members are determined through Hyper Suprime-Cam photometric measurements.
-We examine the X-ray morphological and dynamical properties, gas and total mass out to $R_{500}$ of the members and compare them with the general population of clusters detected in the eFEDS field.
-We further investigate the gas in the bridge region between the cluster members for a potential WHIM detection.
-Radio follow-up observations with LOFAR and uGMRT are used to search for diffuse emission and constrain the dynamic state of the system.} {We do not find significant differences in the morphological parameters and properties of the intra-cluster medium of the clusters embedded in this large-scale filament compared to eFEDS clusters.
+The redshifts of these members were determined through Hyper Suprime-Cam photometric measurements.
+We examined the X-ray morphological and dynamical properties, gas, and total mass out to $R_{500}$ of the members and compare these with the same properties of the general population of clusters detected in the eFEDS field.
+We further investigated the gas in the bridge region between the cluster members for a potential WHIM detection.
+We also used radio follow-up observations with LOFAR and uGMRT to search for diffuse emission and constrain the dynamic state of the system.} {We do not find significant differences between the morphological parameters and properties of the intra-cluster medium of the clusters embedded in this large-scale filament and those of the eFEDS clusters.
 We also provide upper limits on the electron number density and mass of the warm-hot intergalactic medium as provided by the eROSITA data.
 These limits are consistent with previously reported values for the detections in the vicinity of clusters of galaxies.
-In LOFAR and uGMRT follow-up observations of the northern part of this supercluster we find two new radio relics and a radio halo that are the result of major merger activity in the system. } {These early results show the potential of eROSITA to probe large-scale structures such as superclusters and the properties of their members.
-Our forecasts show that we will be able to detect $\sim$~450 superclusters with $\sim$~3000 member clusters located in the eROSITA\_DE region at the final eROSITA all-sky survey depth, enabling statistical studies of the properties of superclusters and their constituents embedded in the cosmic web. }
+In LOFAR and uGMRT follow-up observations of the northern part of this supercluster, we find two new radio relics and a radio halo that are the result of major merger activity in the system. } {These early results show the potential of eROSITA to probe large-scale structures such as superclusters and the properties of their members.
+Our forecasts show that we will be able to detect about 450 superclusters, with approximately 3000 member clusters located in the eROSITA\_DE region at the final eROSITA all-sky survey depth, enabling statistical studies of the properties of superclusters and their constituents embedded in the cosmic web. }